LeoNero/crypto-and-number-theory-books/README.md

 I took a graduate-level course in Cryptography last semester and I liked it a lot, so I will go over these books for fun.

-I will go over the book during the summer and post my handwritten solutions made using my iPad.
-One day I'll convert them to LaTeX.